Oxymetaphoric/milestone_project_4/README.md

-# Milestone Project 4
+# Milestone Project :four:

 This is my milestone four project for the Code Institute's 'Level 5 Diploma in Web Application Development.'
-The aim of this project is to design, develop, and implement a backend for a comprehensive library management web application using the python framework Django.
-This webapp will allow users to create, edit, and manage catalog records, check in and return items, and manage user accounts, providing an efficient, accessible tool for library inventory and user management.
-The application is aimed at libraries seeking a modern, flexible system to streamline their cataloging, inventory management, and user records, while also offering a user-friendly experience for library members and staff alike.
+The aim of this project is to design, develop, and implement a full-stack web application inluding back and front end design, and integrating an ePayment system via online service Stripe.
+This project will be a comprehensive library management web application using the python framework Django.
+This webapp will allow librarians and library staff to create, edit, and manage catalog records, check in and return items, and manage user accounts and stock control, providing an efficient, accessible tool for library inventory and user management.
+The application is aimed at libraries seeking a modern, flexible system to streamline their cataloging, inventory management, and user records, while also offering a user-friendly experience for library staff.
+This project will focus on the library staff and librarians use of the app, however possible future development could extend this project further to encompass a library customer system whereby users could login remotely, access their account information and interact with the library system.

-# Milestone Project :two:

 [LIVE SITE](https://library-management-lms-c0ccc240f065.herokuapp.com/)

 ---